thiloplanz/glulx-wasm/README.md

 The Glulx virtual machine memory is mapped directly to the WASM module's default linear memory.

 That means that ROM starts at address 0 and RAM starts at the specified RAMSTART.
-After that come the regions for the managed heap (TODO) and the stack (TODO).
+After that come the regions for the managed heap (TODO) and the stack.

-A little complication occurs when reading values from memory because Glulx uses a big-endian format, versus the WASM opcodes expect little-endian.
+A little complication occurs when reading values from mapped memory because Glulx uses a big-endian format whereas the WASM opcodes expect little-endian.
 The runtime library provides for conversion functions that the compiled code calls into (TODO).

 ### Global variables